Context

 The UX workstream ran in parallel with strategy, brand identity and CX; each workstream interlocked with the others.
 Much of our work was downstream from strategy and identity, so working in an effective manner was challenging.

 - Design sprints and testing.
-We structured the UX work as a series of design sprints, generally focused on how a strategic objective could be expressed through design.
+Each sprint focused on how a strategic objective could be expressed through design, with variants tested with users.

 - Working with the brand workstream as their identity took shape.
 The brand identity was being designed in parallel by Adam Johnson’s team.
-We tested how well their ideas worked in digital contexts, and provided broader accessibility guidance, helping them understand the constraints digital use would place on the identity they were developing.
+We tested how their ideas worked in digital contexts and gave accessibility guidance on the constraints digital use would place on the identity.

 - Establishing product design inside Interbrand.
-The digital solutions team had recently merged into Interbrand, and this was the first project in which it operated as part of the wider agency.
+The digital solutions team had recently merged into Interbrand, and this was the first project where it operated as part of the wider agency.
 Part of the work was demonstrating to new colleagues what product design contributed to brand strategy.

 Design